averbraeck/housinggame-player/docs/play-data.md

 ## PlayerRound
 The `PlayerRound` record stores all information about a player per round.
 It contains a breakdown of the mortgage, costs, satisfaction, house ownership, and damage for the player.
 The data will be broken down in a number of categories.

+### base info
+The following fields contain the basic information for the player round data:
+- `roundIncome` and `livingCosts` are imported from the `WelfareType`.
+- `playerState` shows the progress of the player in the current round (what screen is active), as encoded by the `PlayerState` class in the common project.

 ### mortgage
 The following fields relate to the mortgage for the player round data:
 - `maximumMortgage` is a static field from the `WelfareType` containing the maximum mortgage allowed for this player by the bank.